 Also known as the Karnataka High Court, it dates back to 1867.
 Its Gothic style of architecture signifies its enticing features.
 Thus, the European classic style of embellishing the two-storied building can be easily spotted, making it different from the rest.
 Tipu Sultan, the Ruler of Mysore had called this judicial building as ‘attara kacheri’, which signified eighteen departments.

 Situated on the Kasturba Road, this sought after aquarium is located inside an octagonal shaped building, quite simple yet significant in its architecture.
 In fact, it acts as a charming entrance for the Cubbon Park and was inaugurated in 1983.
 It has impressive variety of aqua-life, including exotic, freshwater and indigenous fishes.

 This beautifully landscaped park dates back to 1864.
 Sir Mark Cubbon, the Viceroy of India, had laid the foundation of this park.
 Sir Richard Shankey, the then engineer of Mysore, had engineered the layout of this park.
 One can also spot several neo-classical government style buildings within the park.
 Toy Train in Cubbon Park is a leading entertainment for children.

-Peacefully located on the north-eastern contours of Bangalore, this mesmerising lake was created by Kempe Gowda.
+Peacefully located on the north-eastern contours of Bengaluru, this mesmerising lake was created by Kempe Gowda.
 In the past, it was also called as ‘Alasur’ or ‘Halsur.’
 Spread over 1.5 km, several little islands dot this lake.
 Boating is definitely an added tourist attraction of Ulsoor Lake.
-The famous Ganesha Festival in Bangalore is celebrated near the Ulsoor Lake every August/ September.
+The famous Ganesha Festival in Bengaluru is celebrated near the Ulsoor Lake every August/ September.

 Tipu Sultan Fort